Through the eyes of a 唐人埠 native

 The inaugural post for this Chinatown project will focus on none other than DC Chinatown, located in our great nation’s capital, where the Declaration of Independence was signed by our founding fathers and the United States Constitution was drafted.
 Alright, alright, that all happened Philadelphia.
 Still, upon learning that DC Chinatown was only a 7-minute walk from Georgetown Law (where I’d be attending a summer program), I decided it was time to finally launch this project that I’ve held in my mind (and heart) for many years.
 For nine days, I stayed at the Fairfield Marriott on H Street and immersed myself in the two-block radius that has been designated DC Chinatown.
 Nine full days in the smallest of Chinatowns gave me the unique opportunity to check out and eat at every Chinese establishment here…some twice.

 First Impressions.
 Prior to my trip, I read many disgruntled online reviews–some by tourists who told how DC Chinatown paled in comparison to its counterparts in NY and Chicago.
 Others claimed that this once immigrant-populated community has been passed down to the second-and-third-generation children of shop owners who no longer speak Chinese.
-Upon arrival, the absence of elderly Chinese people, the missing man with the 二胡 (erhu) playing at the street corner, and just being able to walk freely without the typical pushing and shoving one would often be subjected to on Stockton Street in SF Chinatown all served to seemingly confirm one thing: DC Chinatown has been relegated to no more than a tourist attraction devoid of real Chinese culture.
+Upon arrival, the absence of elderly Chinese people, the missing man with the 二胡 (erhu) playing at the street corner, and just the ability to walk freely without the typical pushing and shoving one would often be subjected to on Stockton Street in SF Chinatown all served to seemingly confirm one thing: DC Chinatown has been relegated to no more than a tourist attraction devoid of real Chinese culture.
 But over the course of my stay, I learned that this is far from the truth.

 A Toisanese and Fukienese Community.
 My first stop was this Chinatown Market for cold bottled water to battle the DC heat.
 As soon as I stepped foot inside, I heard yelling in a familiar language–the Chinese dialect of Toisan to be exact.
 It turned out that this market was run by a Toisan family and, though front shelves were stocked with chips, gum and the like, a stroll to the back revealed a supply of dried rice noodles, Chinese condiments, jasmine rice, and even limited ingredients for 老火湯 (lo foh tong)–slow-cooked soup that is central to Cantonese cuisine.
 That was the first of many signs that there was an actual Chinese community that calls this place home.

 Another day, as I passed by the Fujian Resident Association, I encountered a man (in the photo to the left) reading the paper on the steps.
 I approached and asked if he lived there. 怎麼樣 (zěn me yàng)? he responded, the equivalent of “What’s up?”
 I told him about my project, and he eagerly gave a brief history of his home.
 “1991,” he proclaimed in English was when he immigrated to the States.
 The community is mixed, he said, and the new metro line that runs directly to Chinatown has brought more foot traffic from the NE, an area known for its crime rate.
-This changed the dynamic in Chinatown, and those with financial means moved to the suburbs of Virginia.
-Though China and America has its differences, he is content (满足 “mănzú”) with his life here now.
+This changed the dynamics in Chinatown, and those with financial means moved to the suburbs of Virginia.
+Though China and America has its differences, he said, he is content (满足 “mănzú”) with his life here now.
 And being mănzú is the key to happiness, is it not? he asked with a knowing smile.
 And that is often the wisdom that older Chinese try to impart to the younger generation.

 Yet another day, I had a lengthy conversation with a waitress from New Big Wong.
 She told me her family immigrated from Toisan thirty years ago directly to DC.
 Her three kids were raised in DC Chinatown but are now in their 30’s and live in Virginia.
 She has no reason to leave and has many local Chinese friends that she has met through the Chinese church on the corner of 5th and I. The community here is mostly Toisan and Fukien, she said, and that’s where they gather.